 - Complete required sections and submit

-- Email initial certification and EdTPA scores to email@example.com once they have been received
+- Email initial certification to email@example.com once they have been received

-Taking Graduate Classes as an Accelerated Degree Program Student
+Taking Graduate Classes as an Accelerated/Combined Degree Program Student

-Once admitted to this combined degree program, undergraduate students can take up to 12 graduate credits of coursework in physical education at the undergraduate tuition rate.
-These 12 credits can fulfill requirements for their master of education in health education once they matriculate into that program.
+Once admitted to this accelerated/combined degree program, undergraduate students can take up to 12 graduate credits of coursework in health education at the undergraduate tuition rate.
+These 12 credits can fulfill requirements for their Master of Education in Health Education once they matriculate into that program.

 When accelerated degree students have fulfilled all requirements for their undergraduate major and their undergraduate degree, they may no longer take graduate courses at the undergraduate tuition rate.
 Furthermore, no more than 12 graduate credits taken as undergraduates at Brockport can transfer into their graduate degree program and fulfill its course requirements.